 Makkah, the place, is an invented etymology meaning ‘a serene sanctuary encouraging quiet contemplation of one’s life or one’s ancestors or one’s god.’

-was a major trading city in Canaan.
+Megiddo was a major trading city in Canaan.

-Moloch was the god of fire and is associated with child sacrifice, perhaps by “passing through fire.”
-Current thought is that this may be the name of the sacrifice rather than the name of the god. was the owner of the dye manufacturing facility in Jaffa.
+Moloch was the Canaanite god of fire and is associated with child sacrifice, perhaps by “passing through fire.”
+Current thought is that this may be the name of the sacrifice rather than the name of the god.

+Murex was the owner of the dye manufacturing facility in Jaffa.

 Nebwa is an invented priest who became the first High-Priest to Osiris and then began the removal of women from church hierarchies.

 Nim is a prefix title given to a male who could counsel with the Kyrios-Olon.
 They were candidates for Kyrios-Olon membership if they performed well.